 Let’s establish a few Scriptural facts.
 The Word of God is seed.
 Man’s heart is the ground (or soil).
-Man’s reception of God’s Word is determined by the condition of his heart.
+Man’s perception of God’s Word is determined by the condition of his heart.
 (Matt.
 13)

 The seed sown is planted into 4 different types of soil.
-Soil or ground, represents man’s heart.
+Soil or ground represents man’s heart.